looeee/blackthread.io/content/tutorials/6-shapes-transformations.md

 ...
 {{< /highlight >}}

 The problem is, we can't see this.
-It's been created, as all objects are, at the `( 0, 0, 0 )` (the _origin_), and since our cube is already there and is bigger, our poor octahedron is _inside_ the cube, completely hidden.
+It's been created, as all objects are, at the point `( 0, 0, 0 )` (the _origin_), and since our cube is already there and is bigger, our poor octahedron is _inside_ the cube, completely hidden.
 Try zooming the camera slowly in until it is inside the cube, and the octahedron will magically appear.

-We need to move our octahedron into its own region of space since it turns out that octahedrons have a bit of an issue with personal space and don't like being put inside cubes against there will.
-Who knew?
+We need to move our octahedron into its own region of space so that we can see it clearly.

-First, let's quickly introduce the three.js coordinate system so that we can see where we standard.

-#### The three.js coordinate system

-{{< figure src="/images/tutorials/coords.jpg" caption="Fig 1: The three.js coordinate system" alt="three.js coordinate system" class="figure-small" >}}

-##### The x-axis

-The negative x-axis stretches to the left of our screen, and the positive x stretches to the right, which so far is as you would expect

-##### The y-axis

-The positive y-axis stretches towards the top of your screen, and the negative y-axis goes towards the bottom, and here we web developers hit a point of confusion:

-The y-axis in three.js is _reversed_ compared to the y-axis in CSS.
-That is, the top of the screen it would be labelled `+Y` in three.js, but `-Y` in CSS.
-This is unfortunate, but three.js had to follow the convention of other 3D applications rather than the convention of web development.
-The only time it really becomes an issue though is if you are trying to match HTML elements with three.js objects.

-##### The z-axis

-Positive z points out of the screen towards you, and negative z points into the screen.
-That's why, to move our camera _backwards_, we set its z position to 60.
-Intuitively, you might have thought that to move the camera back you would give it a _negative_ z value.
-Not so.
-Remember:

-* `+Z` -> move out of the screen
-* `-Z` -> move into the screen

-In our app so far, the camera is positioned on the z-axis, right around where the `+ Z` label is, and the white box is positioned at the origin, where the three axes meet at (0, 0, 0).

-#### Our first transformation: Translation
+### Our first transformation: Translation

+Take a look at [Chapter 1](/tutorials/1-getting-started/#positioning-an-object-in-3d-space) again for a reminder of how the three.js coordinate system works.

 Translation is the simplest type of transformation to understand.
 You just move an object left or right ( along the x-axis ), up or down ( along the y-axis ), or back or forwards (along the z-axis).